belikor/lbrydseed/README.md

 This is a simple graphical interface that allows us to download the latest claims from a list of channels in the LBRY network.
+We can also do other operations like deleting individual claims, cleaning up claims from channels, listing all downloaded claims, showing our supports, and estimating our seeding ratio.

 It uses the [lbrytools](https://github.com/belikor/lbrytools) library to add more functionality to the basic `lbrynet` daemon.